Medieval Engineers: Game modes

 In survival mode, players are vulnerable and maintain three personal stats: Stamina, Health, and Food.
 Stamina determines a player's ability to sprint.
-It is expended through the use of some tools and weapons, and recovered by resting.
+It is expended through the use of some tools and weapons and recovered by resting.
 Health drops when a player is attacked or injured, often by falling.
 At zero health, they die and respawn, either randomly or at their bed if they have one, with no inventory.
 Their former inventory is left in a "loot bag" by their body and can be reclaimed within a limited time.
-Health restores slowly, which may be sped by applying a craftable bandage.
+Health restores slowly, which may be sped by applying a craft able bandage.
 At zero food, a player is weakened easily with reduced mobility.

 Food such as berries, roots, mushrooms, and others may be collected in the wild and made more nourishing using a crafted campfire or oven and various recipes.
 The game supports farming of basic seeded plants to harvest additional ingredients which may be combined again for greater player-character benefit.
 Some benefits (called vigor) include boosts to stamina and health, such as from consuming tea or sweetbread.

 Players will occasionally encounter barbarians who attempt to kill their character and/or destroy their structures and vehicles with melee combat.
 Barbarians may be heard by the player as they approach or seen from a distance by their torches at night.

 A player begins knowing how to create only a very small variety of items.
-New items can be unlocked through the research of new skills, which generally involves collecting a certain amount of various items.
+New items can be unlocked through the research of new skills, which generally involves collecting a certain number of various items.
 Creating items in survival mode also requires various component resources, such as timbers for wooden walls, crushed or small stones for stone walls, or flax straws to create thread (which is then used to create bandages, rope, or decorative banners).
 The collection, transport, and maintenance of resources is a key aspect of survival mode.

 In creative mode, players are invulnerable and are able to spawn unlimited resources, instantly build tools and blocks, and fly.
 Players can manipulate the planet surface and interior in a nearly unlimited manner with a tool known as "Voxel Hands."

 A Research Table can be used to define and use blueprints which in turn can be used to construct designed structures or vehicles.
 These designs can be exchanged on the Steam Workshop.